RustFestEU/blog.rustfest.eu/_posts/2018-11-06-twirf4-talks-and-workshops.md

 # Talks and Workshops at RustFest Rome

-Last week, we finally announced the long awaited talks lineup for Rome on our Twitter account [@RustFest](https://twitter.com/RustFest) account.
+Last week, we finally announced the long awaited talks lineup for Rome on our Twitter account [@RustFest](https://twitter.com/RustFest).
 We also published a sneak peek of the schedule, which is now complete and available on our website: <a href="https://rome.rustfest.eu/schedule/"><strong>🎙️ Talk Schedule 🎙️</strong></a>

 RustFest would of course not be RustFest without workshops.
 We already announced [**🌉 RustBridge**](https://blog.rustfest.eu/rustbridge-rome) as our first workshop a few weeks back.
 This week we are super excited to announce the remaining workshops we are having on Sunday: